NunatuKavummiut explained

 Contact with Europeans

-During the 19th century, some European men, settled, took Inuit wives, and permanently assimilated into the local culture.
-Although influenced in many ways by prolonged contact with seasonal workers and merchants, the culture and way of life has remained distinctly Inuit.[5]
+By the 1760s, Inuit communities in southern Labrador were probably already well established, having migrated from the south and east coast to cover the area from Hamilton Inlet to the current border with Quebec.
+During the 19th century, some European men settled, took Inuit wives, and permanently assimilated into the local culture.
+Although influenced in many ways by prolonged contact with seasonal workers and merchants, the culture and way of life has remained distinctly Inuit.[18]
+[19]

 Distribution

-Like all Indigenous Nations in Newfoundland and Labrador, including Nunatsiavut, Innu Nation, and the Conne River Mi'kmaq, NunatuKavut also has a large diaspora in many other parts of Newfoundland and Labrador and across the world.
+Like other Indigenous Nations in Newfoundland and Labrador, including the Nunatsiavut, Innu Nation, and the Conne River Mi'kmaq, the NunatuKavut also has a large diaspora in many other parts of Newfoundland and Labrador, and across the world.

 Organization